ericraycodes/fcc-rqm-1.0-vite/README.md

 The *"preview"* script can (or should) be used to preview the development's build-output locally.
 When app runs to requirement, proceed to steps below for deployment.

 To deploy, a github *repository* must be made already, and development files are pushed into.
+It can be not necessary to push these changes to the repo.

 - First, install **gh-pages**:
 	```npm i --save-dev gh-pages```